Nuitka/Nuitka-website/doc/doc/bundles.rst

 File Embedding
 ==============

-While Nuitka commercial allows embedding of data files, with Nuitka Themida it is also possible to embed the CPython DLL, extension modules, and DLLs used by it into one single binary.
-This on its own making it much harder to attack with file replacements, editing.
+While Nuitka commercial already allows embedding of data files, with Nuitka Themida it is also possible to embed the CPython DLL, extension modules, and DLLs used by it into one single binary.
+That on its own is making it much harder to attack with file replacements, editing of data files, but there is still the possibility of switching the DLLs.

-With Nuitka Themida your binary is one file, without Nuitka ``--onefile`` mode which does not protect these files.
+With Nuitka Themida your binary is one file exactly, but without the Nuitka ``--onefile`` binary that unpacks the final executable and DLLs to a temporary folder, that then does not protect those files.
 But Nuitka Themida makes it impossible to access these files.

 Enhanced anti-debugger
 ======================